 The way it works, PoE eliminates the need for a wall power socket near the end device (PD) itself.
 And that implies a couple of important things:

 - Flexibility: You can run a network cable to any place, including tight corners.
-Without the need for an electrical outlet, the end device can stay anywhere, including outdoor areas.
+Without the need for an electrical outlet, the end device can stay anywhere, including in outdoor areas.

 - Decluttering: PoE can significantly reduce the number of wires since you won't need to use a power cord, making it an excellent choice for office devices, such as an IP phone.

 - Savings: You won't need to spend time (and money) to install electrical wiring and power sockets, which would require a licensed electrician if you want to do it right.

 (Again, running network cables generally doesn't require an electrical license and is reasonably straightforward.
 Network cables are also relatively affordable; you can find high-end CAT6 in bulk for about $150 per 1000 feet.)

 On top of that, PoE is reliable -- it's real wiring, after all.
 PoE devices are also safe from common power-related issues, such as power surges, overload, or bad wiring.
 The power injector or the PoE switch would likely take the hit first in case of a hazard.

 PoE extends a network to one device at a time and cannot replace Wi-Fi.
 But it can enhance Wi-Fi coverage.